 One of the identified objectives in the plan was a shift from "traffic enforcement" to a more identifiable focus on "traffic safety."
 Speeding, distracted driving, impaired driving, and failing to wear a seatbelt have been the top contributors of fatalities on Minnesota roadways and it is a primary objective to reduce crashes and change unsafe driving behaviors through education and the enforcement of traffic laws.
-The St. Anthony Police Department responded to 232 vehicle crashes in 2019 and 219 crashes in 2018.
+In 2020, The St. Anthony Police Department responded to 221 vehicle crashes.

 We also know that these driving behaviors are a concern to our community members, as nearly all reports of driving complaints focus on this type of conduct on our roadways.
-The St. Anthony Police Department received 102 driving complaints in 2019 and 94 complaints in 2018.
+The St. Anthony Police Department received 106 driving complaints in 2020.
 This does not cover the general complaints officers receive while engaged in informal dialogue while out in the community.